JoeyRussoniello/EffortlessMarketSurvey/ReadMe.md

 - **rollup**, Boolean: When true rolls up the dataframe into a pivot table, when false leaves each individual apartment listing as its own entry
 - **output_path**, String: Path to the output csv file - default 'Output.csv'.
 - **output_mode**, String: The Output File Writing mode, "overwrite" completely overwrite the data and "append" will append data onto the existing file at output_path (relies on same headers).
-    -Must be either 'overwrite' or 'append'
+    - Must be either 'overwrite' or 'append'

 ### Default Configuration
 ``` json